SpooshDoosh/Milestone-Project-1-DUrban-Fitness/TESTING.md

 # Debugging
 ## Resolved
+* It had been brought to my attention by a visitor to the site that they could not tell when they had selected the input fields on the form, there was no clear indication to begin typing.
+To resolve this, the following was done:
+    * Removed the inner black border when in focus on the text inputs.
+    * Changed the colour of the caret to #fff to conrast the background image.

 * Lighthouse mobile performance testing on the "contact us" page was at 75.
 Changes were made to get the score to 92.
 To achieve this, the following was done:
    * Replaced mobile background with a WEBP image that had been compressed / optimized.
    * The iframe at the bottom of the page displaying the map was removed from the mobile version of the website.